muyiwer/XpressPayPlugin/Angular/README.md

       ],
     }).then((response : any) => {
       if (response.success) {
-        sessionStorage.setItem("tranId", transactionId); // it can be saved to Database. sessionStorage.setItem("reference", response.data?.reference); // it can be saved to Database window.location.href = response.data?.authorizeUrl;
+        sessionStorage.setItem("reference", response.data?.reference); // it should be saved to Database (optional) window.location.href = response.data?.authorizeUrl;
       } else {
         window.location.href = response.data?.authorizeUrl;